mantidproject/mantid/Code/Mantid/docs/source/algorithms/PoldiIndexKnownCompounds-v1.rst

 -----
 .. include:: ../usagedata-note.txt

 The following example extracts peaks from the correlation spectrum of a Silicon standard measurement and indexes the observed peaks with Silicon reflections.
+One peak can not be indexed, but closer inspection of the correlation spectrum reveals that there is indeed no peak at this position (:math:`Q \approx 1.54`).

 .. testcode:: PoldiIndexKnownCompoundsExample